Harry Nielsen (cricketer): 2017–18 season

 Nielsen was in the Cricket Australia XI squad for the 2017–18 JLT One-Day Cup and played for them in all six matches, one of their standout players in the tournament.
 He made his List A debut for Cricket Australia XI in the first match of the tournament against South Australia.
 He took three catches as Cricket Australia XI's wicket-keeper in what was just the team's second win in their history.
 He made his first mark with the bat against Victoria, when he came to the crease with Cricket Australia XI at 4/36.
 They lost two more wickets quickly to fall to 6/45, but Nielsen fought hard and scored 94 runs, falling just short of a century, taking them to 9/216.
 They lost the match by 7 wickets.
 He finished the tournament with the highest batting average among the team, scoring 147 runs at an average of 49.00.
 As their keeper he also had nine dismissals.
 In November 2017 he also made his first-class debut for Cricket Australia XI in a tour match against England.

 During the 2017–18 Big Bash League season, Nielsen was added to the Adelaide Strikers squad for their semi-final match in order to replace their regular wicket-keeper Alex Carey, who was busy playing for Australia's national team at the time.
 He was taken out of the team for the BBL final when Carey was surprisingly released from his national duty.

 Nielsen made his Sheffield Shield debut for South Australia a week later when Carey was again called up for national duties.
 His father Tim Nielsen, who had also kept wickets for South Australia, presented him with his cap.
 He scored a century in the first innings of the match, becoming the ninth South Australian to do so on Sheffield Shield debut, with his 105 bringing South Australia back into the game after they had slipped to 5/126.
+On 2 December 2018, he scored a century against India in a tour match for Cricket Australia XI.